 I passed on what I knew about this kits as far back as 1984, and I later did articles on these kits, including discussing the original engineering behind their development, which Bing would probably prefer I not post.
 NOTE that BMW never installed them,... it would hardly have cost them anything...there are several reasons they did not.

 Side-stand's vary in their angle which is another factor.
 There is a danger in trying to start the engine with liquid gasoline in the left cylinder.
 It does not take a lot of gasoline, as you try to crank the engine, to have what is called a 'liquid' or hydrostatic lock, which, especially if the right cylinder fires; can lead to busted pistons, bent rod, etc. With the Bing independent float kits, there is NO DIRECT BOWL VENT, which acts somewhat as an overflow.
 You can see this by looking at the Bing bowls in the kit, versus your stock bowl...there is NO vertical tiny pipe in the conversion kit bowls.
-I will not get into the methods of providing that venting or overflow here.

 While I am often considered as one of the so-called "guru's", I actually have nothing too much against use of these Bing Independent Float Kits, or alcohol-proof kits, or however Bing